What do those freehold enfranchisement and lease extension terms mean?

 Title: the legal recognition of ownership which is recorded through registration with the Land Registry.

-For specialist Freehold Enfranchisement Advice – contact us now
+For advice from specialist Freehold Enfranchisement Solicitors – contact us now

 Lease extension and lease enfranchisement involve a complex legal processes.
 That’s why it’s so important to instruct a specialist solicitor – one who really understands lease extension, right to manage and enfranchisement, with plenty of experience of and in these cases.